Jimmy Page: Legacy

 Page is considered by numerous major publications and musical peers as one of rock music's greatest and most influential guitarists.
-As a producer, songwriter, and guitarist, he helped make Zeppelin a prototype for countless bands and was one of the major driving forces behind the rock sound of that era, influencing a host of guitarists.
+As a producer, songwriter, and guitarist, he helped make Led Zeppelin a prototype for countless bands and was one of the major driving forces behind the rock sound of that era, influencing a host of guitarists.

-Dale Turner and Dave Rubin of Guitar Player called him "one of rock music's ultimate riff masters, guitar orchestrators and studio revolutionaries".
+Dale Turner and Dave Rubin of Guitar Player call Page "one of rock music's ultimate riff masters, guitar orchestrators and studio revolutionaries".

 Guitarists influenced by Page include Eddie Van Halen, Ace Frehley, Joe Satriani, John Frusciante, Kirk Hammett, Joe Perry, Richie Sambora, Slash, Dave Mustaine, Mick Mars, Alex Lifeson, Steve Vai, Dan Hawkins, and Char, among others.